classic-terra/core/custom/gov/README.md

 and have a respective path to execute on but do not perform a full validity check.
 ### Deposit

-To prevent spam, proposals must be submitted with a deposit in the coins defined by the equation `luncMinDepositAmountBasedOnUusd` = `MinUusdDeposit` / real-time price of LUNC at the time of proposal submission.
+To prevent spam, proposals must be submitted with a deposit in the coins defined by the equation `luncMinDepositAmountBasedOnUstc` = `MinUusdDeposit` / real-time price of LUNC at the time of proposal submission.
 ```keeper reference
 github.com/classic-terra/core/v3/custom/gov/keeper/proposal.go#L136-L149
 ```
-The value of `luncMinDepositAmountBasedOnUusd` will be stored in KVStores, using a key defined as `UUSDMinKeyPrefix|proposalID`, where the proposal ID is appended to the prefix, represented as a single byte.
+The value of `luncMinDepositAmountBasedOnUstc` will be stored in KVStores, using a key defined as `USTCMinKeyPrefix|proposalID`, where the proposal ID is appended to the prefix, represented as a single byte.
 ```types reference
 github.com/classic-terra/core/v3/custom/gov/types/keys.go#L20-L22
 ```

-When a proposal is submitted, it has to be accompanied with a deposit that must be strictly positive, but can be inferior to `luncMinDepositAmountBasedOnUusd`.
+When a proposal is submitted, it has to be accompanied with a deposit that must be strictly positive, but can be inferior to `luncMinDepositAmountBasedOnUstc`.
 The submitter doesn't need to pay for the entire deposit on their own.
-The newly created proposal is stored in an *inactive proposal queue* and stays there until its deposit passes the `luncMinDepositAmountBasedOnUusd`.
+The newly created proposal is stored in an *inactive proposal queue* and stays there until its deposit passes the `luncMinDepositAmountBasedOnUstc`.
 Other token holders can increase the proposal's deposit by sending a `Deposit` transaction.
-If a proposal doesn't pass the `luncMinDepositAmountBasedOnUusd` before the deposit end time (the time when deposits are no longer accepted), the proposal will be destroyed: the proposal will be removed from state and the deposit will be burned (see x/gov `EndBlocker`).
+If a proposal doesn't pass the `luncMinDepositAmountBasedOnUstc` before the deposit end time (the time when deposits are no longer accepted), the proposal will be destroyed: the proposal will be removed from state and the deposit will be burned (see x/gov `EndBlocker`).
-When a proposal deposit passes the `luncMinDepositAmountBasedOnUusd` threshold (even during the proposal submission) before the deposit end time, the proposal will be moved into the *active proposal queue* and the voting period will begin.
+When a proposal deposit passes the `luncMinDepositAmountBasedOnUstc` threshold (even during the proposal submission) before the deposit end time, the proposal will be moved into the *active proposal queue* and the voting period will begin.